Gethe/wow-ui-source/README.markdown

 **User Interface**

+  * Several default User Interface options have been altered.
+Be sure to browse through the new settings and leave feedback about any potential issues or bugs.

   * The ability to use third-party addons has been enabled.

   * Leave feedback about the latest user interface changes [ here][8].